tremor-rs/tremor-www-docs/docs/tremor-query/functions/stats.md

 The `stats` module contains functions for aggregating statistical measures of various events.

+## Size

+When using stats functions size becomes an important factor.
+The exact size an window using aggregates  occupies in memory depends on a two main factors:

+* The size of the dimension identifier.
+I.e. if the window is identified by the string "window" it will require that amount of memory related to this.
+If it is identified by an array of 10.000 elements all reading "window" it will use (about) 10.0000 that size.
+* The size of each aggregate used in the window.
+We will try to give an estimate of size for each aggregate but please be aware that those are not always exact as they can depend on the data they hold.

+For aggregates we'll provide an "order of magnitude" and a growth rate if applicable.

+For example `Fixed, 10 bytes` indicate that the size doesn't grow and is in the order of two digit bytes.
+We try to give pessimistic estimates where possible.

 ## Functions

 ### stats::count() -> int

+* **size**: Fixed, 10 bytes

 Counts the number of events aggregated in the current windowed operation.